spiffe/tornjak/examples/tls_mtls/README.md

     port = 10443             # container port for mTLS connection
     cert = "server/tls.crt"  # TLS cert
     key = "server/tls.key"   # TLS key
-    ca = "clients/clientCA.crt"  # client CA for mTLS [Removing this line creates a TLS connection] }
+    client_ca = "clients/clientCA.crt"  # client CA for mTLS [Removing this line creates a TLS connection] }
   ...
 }
 ```

 The above configuration enables mTLS at `localhost:10443` that uses certificate/key pair at paths `server/tls.crt` and `server/tls.key` respectively.
-It verifies caller certificate/key pairs with ca certificate at path `server/CA/rootCA.pem`.
+It verifies caller certificate/key pairs with the CA certificate at path `clients/clientCA.crt`.
 An example of the TLS configuration is found in the current directory at `tornjak-configmap.yaml`.

-A call to this port requires a CA that can verify the `cert/key` pair given, as well as a cert/key pair signed by the CA with the `ca` certificate.
+A call to this port requires a CA that can verify the `cert/key` pair given, as well as a cert/key pair signed by the CA with the `client_ca` certificate.

 </details>